Google Adwords 0808 278 1398 Bing Ads 0808 274 4482

 Can you contest a no fault divorce?

-Although a no fault divorce cannot be contested, the terms of the divorce can.
-For example, financial arrangements and arrangements for children.
-In this case terms may be agreed through mediation or, failing that, through the court.
+Although a no fault divorce cannot be contested, the terms of the divorce can, for example, financial arrangements and arrangements for children.
+In this case terms may be agreed or failing that can be decided upon by the Court.

 What happens about the parenting arrangements and finances?